aslamcode/super-session/README.md

         dbUrl: 'your mongo connection', // Necessary
         dbName: 'your db name like test or production' // Necessary },
-    secret: 'your secret', // Default is get miliseconds since 1970
+    secret: 'your secret', // Necessary
     tokenHeaderName: 'x-access-token',
     duration: 15,
     mult: true,